-Miami-Dade County, a political subdivision of the State of Florida, is the local government entity responsible for affordable housing programs, administers assisted housing programs through its housing department, Public Housing and Community Development or its successor agency or department, hereafter referred to as the "Agency" or "PHCD."
-Although the Agency has responsibility for all day-to-day operations of the Public Housing programs, any revisions to this policy after its adoption, requires approval from the Board of County Commissioners and/or other authorized PHCD officials.
+Miami-Dade County (County), a political subdivision of the State of Florida, is the local governmental entity responsible for affordable housing programs, including but not limited to federally assisted housing programs, which are administered through the County's housing department, Public Housing and Community Development or its successor agency or department, hereafter referred to as the "Agency" or "PHCD."
+Although the Agency has responsibility for all day-to-day operations of the Public Housing programs, any revisions to this policy after its adoption, requires approval from the Miami-Dade Board of County Commissioners and/or other authorized PHCD officials.

-Administration of the Public Housing programs shall comply with applicable Federal, State and local law, Public Housing regulations, handbooks, and policies promulgated by USHUD, and other federal laws including but not limited to: the United States Housing Act of 1937, as amended, the Fair Housing Act, as amended, the Civil Rights Act of 1964, as amended, Section 504 of the Rehabilitation Act of 1973, as amended, and Section 3 of the Housing and Urban Development Act of 1968, as amended.
+Administration of the Public Housing programs shall comply with all applicable Federal, State and local law, Public Housing regulations, handbooks, and policies promulgated by USHUD, and other federal laws including but not limited to: the United States Housing Act of 1937, as amended, the Fair Housing Act, as amended, the Civil Rights Act of 1964, as amended, Section 504 of the Rehabilitation Act of 1973, as amended, and Section 3 of the Housing and Urban Development Act of 1968, as amended.